 - For the first ten days after surgery, do not take aspirin or other NSAIDs (Bufferin, Anacin, Excedrin, Aleve, Ibuprofen, Motrin, etc.). - Please remember that the pain medication prescribed by Dr. Shaddix contains Tylenol.
 It is NOT safe to take regular Tylenol at the same time you are taking the pain medication. - When taking the prescription pain medication, you should not drink alcohol or drive a car. - The pain medication may make you drowsy or give you an upset stomach.
-If this is the case, ask Dr. Shaddix about alternative medications. - Take your antibiotics until they are all gone. - After surgery, especially while taking pain medications, you may become constipated.
-It is a good idea to have an over-the-counter stool softener on hand in case this becomes an issue.
+If this is the case, ask Dr. Shaddix about alternative medications. - Take your antibiotics until they are all gone.
+Take the first dose on the night of surgery. - After surgery, especially while taking pain medications, you may become constipated.
+It is a good idea to start a stool softener early and have an over-the-counter laxative (magnesium citrate) on hand in case you haven't had a bowel movement for a day or two. - Sometimes Dr. Shaddix prescribes a blood thinner called Lovenox (enoxaparin).
+It is an injection.
+If prescribed, you will have one injection before surgery so the nurse can show you how to do it.
+You will begin giving yourself the injections on the morning after surgery